OWASP/OWASP-VWAD/README.md

 Just open a PR modifying the [appropriate JSON file](https://github.com/OWASP/OWASP-VWAD/tree/master/src/data).

-Currently (20200301) they are manually copied/deployed to the `www-project-vulnerable-web-applications-directory` repo, from which they are rendered on the owasp.org website.
+Currently (20200331) they are automatically copied/deployed to the `www-project-vulnerable-web-applications-directory` repo, from which they are rendered on the owasp.org website.